jaynetics/repper/README.md

 # Repper

-Repper is a regular expression pretty printer for Ruby.
+Repper is a regular expression pretty printer and formatter for Ruby.

 ## Installation